- What is pre-foreclosure?

 Trustee: The representative appointed by the bank or

-mortgage company to conduct the sale at auction, usually an attorney.
+mortgage company to handle the foreclosure, usually an attorney.

 Trustee Ref Number: